mage-os/mage-os-website/src/pages/organization/about.md

 ## Sponsors

-We are proud and grateful to be suppoerted by:
+We are proud and grateful to be supported by:

 [![Tutanota, an Email Service Provider sponsoring Mage-OS](/supporters/tutanota.png)](https://tutanota.com/)